About 72 Pete

 You can email me at pete@peteashton.com - I'm either great at replying or terrible, so if it's important and I don't reply in a reasonable period of time, please feel free to nudge with another email.

-Pete Ashton is me and I am a 50-something person living in Birmingham, a city on an island off the north-west coast of Europe.
+Pete Ashton is me and I am a 50-something person living in Birmingham, a city in the middle of an island off the north-west coast of Europe.

-I've been writing on the internet on and off since 2000, more off than on recently.
+I've been writing on the internet on and off since 2000.
 This is the most recent attempt to find a platform that works for me and I have some modest plans for it.

 There are currently two broad strands on this site.

-72 Pete is what you might call a normal blog or personal newsletter.
-It's the bucket for the random things I want to write about or share at any given moment.
+72 Pete is what you might call a blog.
+It's the bucket for the things I want to write about or share at any given moment.
 You'll find its posts on the front page.

 The Aerobic Digest is a newsletter exclusively about composting, soil health and related subjects.
 It was spun off as a Substack newsletter but recently brought back into the fold.
 Its issues are archived here.

-You can get these posts by email by selecting The Aerobic Digest when you've subscribed, it has it's own RSS feed and I post it to the #compost tag on Mastodon.
+You can get these posts by email by selecting The Aerobic Digest when you subscribe, it has it's own RSS feed and I post it to the #compost tag on Mastodon.

 What is 72 Pete?

 72 Pete is a reference to the year of my birth, 1972.
-I got a little obsessed with this number as I got closer to my 50th birthday.
 This date had followed me around on legal documents and application forms without me having any real sense of what happened then.
 I was, of course, a baby in 1972, and it would take a significant amount of time before I became aware of the world, by which time 1972 was a foreign country.

-I then noticed the table in our garden, which Fiona had gotten from an old pub restaurant, had the number 72 fixed to it.
+I then noticed our garden table, which Fiona had gotten from an old pub restaurant, had the number 72 fixed to it.

 Two metal numbers, 7 and 2, as you might find on a door marking the house number, but they're fixed to a table because it used to be in a pub garden.
 The table and numbers are covered in frost.